 How many times have you thought about going out to eat at your favorite restaurant, but then realized that you didn’t feel like leaving the house and would rather have it delivered straight to your door?
 For an increasing number of people, food delivery is becoming an alluring option, especially because of how convenient it is to tap a few buttons on your phone and have hot food brought to you in a matter of minutes.
 Restaurants have caught onto the trend as well, jumping into third-party delivery with both feet.

-According to Cloud Kitchens, the food delivery market is worth more than $35 billion annually and is on pace to grow even more.
+The food delivery market is worth more than $35 billion annually and is on pace to grow even more.
 For concepts and brands taking advantage of the burgeoning market, they can position themselves for a major payday.

-But what is it about cloud kitchens, ghost kitchens, dark kitchens, etc., that are so appealing to expanding concepts?
+But what is it about cloud kitchens, ghost kitchens, dark kitchens that are so appealing to expanding concepts?
 First of all, these delivery-only locations are much cheaper to set up, costing about $25,000 for the kitchen space and equipment, though specialized equipment does tack on additional fees.
 Still, this is drastically lower than what it costs to establish a traditional restaurant, which can cost hundreds of thousands of dollars and even creep up to $1 million.

 The business model associated with a ghost or virtual kitchen is also much simpler than a standard restaurant plan.
 Because there isn’t a front of house staff to maintain and only a small kitchen staff to prepare the food, labor costs are drastically lower.
 Real estate costs tend to be much lower as well because concepts no longer need to rely on finding the best location to place a storefront.
 Instead, ghost kitchens rely on warehouse space in less expensive parts of cities where the rent is cheaper.
 In many cases, the only people entering these locations besides the cooks will be delivery service employees who will pick up the food once it’s ready.